 Brian Boone is a senior associate in the Litigation & Trial Practice Group.
-Brian has represented clients before the U.S. Supreme Court, federal appellate and trial courts, state courts, and arbitration panels in cases involving federal and state constitutional law, RICO, the antitrust laws, the False Claims Act, ERISA, class actions and multidistrict litigation, managed care issues, the federal securities laws, and state consumer-fraud laws.
+Brian has represented clients before the U.S. Supreme Court, federal and state appellate and trial courts, and arbitration panels in cases involving constitutional law, the antitrust laws, RICO, the False Claims Act, ERISA, healthcare, class actions and multidistrict litigation , the federal securities laws, and state consumer-fraud laws.
 Recently, Brian and fellow Alston litigator Nowell Berreth convinced the U.S. Supreme Court to grant review in Dart Cherokee Basin Operating Co., LLC v.
 Owens, No. 13-719 (S. Ct.
 October Term 2014)—a case in which the Court will clarify the standards for removing an action to federal court.

 Brian started private practice in the Washington, D.C. office of a global law firm, where he focused on appellate and complex commercial litigation.
 Before that, Brian served as a judicial clerk to the Honorable Karen J. Williams of the U.S. Court of Appeals for the Fourth Circuit.
 He graduated with high honors from Emory University School of Law, where they named him the Sol I. Golden Scholar and elected him to the Order of the Coif.
 Brian received his undergraduate degree, summa cum laude in political science and history, from King College.

 - Winning summary judgment for a Fortune 500 company in a high-profile preemption and First Amendment challenge to a New York City regulation.
 Brian wrote the briefs that convinced the federal court to strike down the regulation as preempted by federal law.

 - Defending Georgia’s business judgment rule before the Georgia Supreme Court.